Chat with us, powered by LiveChat

 Vehicle Depreciation: A Silent Contributor

 Vehicle depreciation, including the initial cost to acquire the car transporter, can affect car shipping costs per mile.
-As the transporter ages and accumulates miles, its value decreases.
-For example, if a transporter tasked to ship cars has a value of $50,000 and its expected lifespan is 500,000 miles, the truck depreciation cost would be $0.050 to $0.075 per mile.
+With time and increased mileage, the heavy tractor and trailer both depreciate in value.
+Let’s say a car hauler has a value of $50,000 with an expected lifespan of 500,000 miles.
+Its depreciation cost per mile would be $0.075 to $0.1 per mile.

 Toll Roads: An Unavoidable Cost